sor609/vhdbot/README.md

 * -ac allows you to specify the channel ID for sending single messages to (only works with -m)
 * -m flag contains data for ad-hoc messages to the channel from -ac (only works with -ac)

-I.e.
+I.e.<br>
-vhdbot -t "ODa0MkU0MjM5NTk2Nzg5NzWY.YH_q8A.qClWB0h4IGovsB0J1HcuCIhWPKc" -ac 123426540469387274 -m "Server went down!!!"
+vhdbot -t "ODa0MkU0MjM5NTk2Nzg5NzWY.YH_q8A.qClWB0h4IGovsB0J1HcuCIhWPKc" -ac 123426540469387274 -m "Server went down!!!"<br>

-In the channel where your bot listens, you can do a few basic commands (default character is !)
+In the channel where your bot listens, you can do a few basic commands (default character is !)<br>
-!start - start your Valheim dedicated server
+!start - start your Valheim dedicated server<br>
-!stop - stop it
+!stop - stop it<br>
-rest is not yet implemented since I'm lazy :)
+rest is not yet implemented since I'm lazy :)<br>

-## NB

-DOES NOT HAVE AUTHORIZATION!!!
-Every user on the channel where the bot listens will be able to issue the commands to it Recommend you either run it on a server with friends or in a private/restricted channel